-Penalty units determine the amount a person is fined when they commit an infringeable offence.
+Penalty units determine the amount a person is fined when they commit an infringement offence.

-For example, if an offence carries two penalty units, the total fine is $330.
+For example, if an offence carries two penalty units, the total fine (which is rounded to the nearest dollar) is $363.

-The value of a penalty unit is set annually by the Department of Treasury and Finance, and is updated on 1 July each year.
+The value of a penalty unit is set annually by the Victorian Treasurer, and is updated on 1 July each year.

 Information about penalty units, fines and service-related fees can be found at various locations:

-- a fact sheet outlining how fees and fines are set is available on the Department of Treasury and Finance website
+- a fact sheet outlining how fees and fines are set, and the value of a penalty unit in previous financial years, is available on the Department of Treasury and Finance website

 - fines and penalties relating specifically to speeding offences can be found on the Cameras Save Lives website